West Grimstead: Religious sites

 Parts of the Church of England parish church of Saint John date from about 1300, but the brick tower is from the early 18th century.
 A stained glass window by Heaton, Butler and Bayne was installed in 1900 and in 1960 the church was designated as Grade II* listed.
 The benefice was united with Alderbury in 1971, and today the parish is within the area of the Clarendon group, alongside Alderbury, East Grimstead and seven others.

 A Wesleyan Methodist chapel was built in the village in 1825 and gained more worshippers than the church.
 A larger chapel was built on the same site in 1869 and a schoolroom was added in 1885.
 The chapel closed in 2009 and was converted for residential use.

 Local government

-Since 1934 the village has elected Grimstead parish council, together with East Grimstead.
+On 1 April 1934, the parish was merged with East Grimstead to form "Grimstead".
 It is in the area of Wiltshire Council unitary authority, which performs all significant local government functions.